openbiocure/obc-connectors-core/README.md

 ## Data Model and Repository Pattern

-HerpAI-Ingestion implements the repository pattern as defined in the OpenBioCure CoreLib to provide a clean separation between domain entities and data access logic.
+OpenBioCure-Ingestion implements the repository pattern as defined in the OpenBioCure CoreLib to provide a clean separation between domain entities and data access logic.
 This architectural approach ensures maintainability, testability, and flexibility in the persistence layer.

 ### Domain Entities